 Step 7.
 Once you've done that, click "Apply" to initiate saving your iPhone photos to the iTunes library.

-iCloud is a third alternative to back up your photos on iPhone.
+iCloud is a third alternative to back up your photos on your iPhone.
 It offers free cloud storage of 5GB and allows you to purchase extra storage for as little as $0.99 per month.
-It also provides a nice way to share photos across devices.
+It also provides an excellent way to share photos across devices.
 Below are the steps for saving your iPhone photos using iCloud:

 Step 1.
 Open Settings on your iPhone.

 Step 2.
 Tap on your device name and select "iCloud."

 Step 3.
 Next, go to "Backup" and turn on the button for "iCloud Backup."
 With that, your iPhone will sync all your photos to iCloud!

 Dropbox allows you to automatically back up your photos from your camera roll once captured.
 It provides a free cloud storage space of 2GB and allows users to subscribe to advanced storage plans for as low as $7.99.
 Below are the steps to use Dropbox:

 Step 1.
 Download and install Dropbox from the App Store.

 Step 2.
 Sign up if you don't have an account yet.